 Does this mean that URLs should never be used as links?
-No. If the URL is relatively short, there is probably no problem with using the URL as the link text.
+No. If the URL is relatively short (such as a site's homepage), the URL may be used as the link text.
 The key is to be considerate of screen reader users who must listen to the longer, less intelligible URLs.

 Links should look like links, and nothing else should.
 Users may get frustrated if they try to click on textual phrases or graphics that look like links but are not.
 They will also be frustrated if they have to move their mouse all over the page trying to discover links that do not look like links.

 Browsers underline hypertext links by default.
 It is possible to remove the underline using Cascading Style Sheets (CSS), but this is a bad idea most of the time.
 Users are accustomed to seeing links underlined.
-They may or may not be able to figure out which text is linked if the underline convention is not used.
+In body text, they may or may not be able to figure out which text is linked if the underline convention is not used.

-As with most every assertion, there are exceptions.
 Although users are accustomed to seeing links in the main content underlined, they are also accustomed to seeing tabs and main navigational features (oftentimes created as graphics rather than text) without underlining.
 In these cases, the linked items should be designed so it is apparent that the user can click on them to perform an action.

 Hover and focus effects